AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 * Data Sources
 * Data Feeds
 * Data Insertion
-* Real-time data
+* Real-time Data (soon to released for 2.0 APIs)

-If you rely upon these features, you can still use a hybrid approach of using 1.4 APIs for the above features and 2.0 APIs for everything else.
+If you rely upon these features, you can still use a hybrid approach of using the 1.4 APIs for the above features and 2.0 APIs for everything else.

 ## How the 2.0 APIs work